 The School of Law strives to produce highly competent, deeply compassionate lawyers who see the practice of law as a calling to serve others.
 We want our graduates not only to be successful but also to live unselfishly, considering the needs of others as more important than their own and understanding that reconciling differences is as important as winning cases.
 Particular emphasis therefore is given to practicing the highest ideals of integrity and civility, seeking transformative justice, promoting reconciliation, and helping those who are most in need of our assistance.
 In this way, our graduates can become effective advocates for legal and social justice, both in their local communities and in other parts of the world.
 Close ▲

-A Christian perspective More ▼
+We offer a Christian perspective on law and justice.
+More ▼

 Our vision is inspired by a perspective not typically heard at other law schools.
 As part of the Campbell University community, the School of Law shares in the University's purpose and mission to educate students from a Christian perspective in a caring Christian community.
 This perspective guides our professional choices, actions, and directions.